AFRICA

 13) Joint ventures/joint control – which transactions constitute mergers?

-The following transactions regarding businesses subject to joint control constitute a concentration:
+The following transactions regarding businesses subject to joint control constitute a merger:

 2. Acquisition of joint control in an existing undertaking.